prem-acharya/ai-agent-backend/README.md

 # Backend Setup Info

+Demo available — see the full walkthrough in the [LinkedIn post.](https://www.linkedin.com/feed/update/urn:li:activity:7332498633633718274/)

 ## AI Agent Backend

 This backend powers the AI Agent that integrates with **Google Meet**, **Google Tasks**, and other tools to execute using LLMs.